CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

     and call `textDocument/definition` on line 0 col 0 in `scratch.py`

-- [ ] implement "contains" relationship for classes

 - [x] Make it into a python package

   - [x] Setup to install from local